matthewpblock/streaming-06-scenarios/docs/glossary.md

 ### Message / Event

 A single record produced to and consumed from a Kafka topic.
-In this project each message represents one sales transaction as JSON.
+In this project each message represents one vessel telemetry report (e.g., from AISStream) as JSON.

 ### Offset